 Geothermal energy advocates are quick to point out that when the Sun isn't shining and the wind isn't blowing, geothermal facilities can be brought online "in under an hour" as one worker explained to me.
 Coalfired plants, on the other hand, have long and costly ramp-up times.
-Doug Hollett, a program director for base load source, and as such it's not subject to spikes in prices"
+Doug Hollett, a program director for the US Department of Energy (DOE) Geothermal Technologies Office, told a round table on Tuesday that the ramp-up issue can be seen in California.
+The state has been a leader in renewable energy, but it will have to deal with intermittency if it wants to incorporate more renewables into the grid.